mistersingh179/bw-dashboard/README.md

 # Pending Meta Content
 - store screen size on pageLoad aka auction
-- settings to control AB test percentage
 - record displays of meta content with count
-- if I increase spots, will old content get more spots

 ## Notes